ORC-1/igbolang/README.md

 Igbo is an indigenous language popularly spoken in Nigeria, Ibolang is a full extension of the Igbo language in Python. <br />
-With Ibolang, you can write and run python like programs in Igbo
+With Igbolang, you can write and run python like programs in Igbo

-Ibolang acts like python 3 and plays like python 3, it maintains all the python syntax and methods. user could use it to learn programming in their native language.
+Igbolang acts like python 3 and plays like python 3, it maintains all the python syntax and methods. user could use it to learn programming in their native language.

 Example
 ----------
-ibolang is highly user friendly, the following is a simple "HelloWorld" program
+igbolang is highly user friendly, the following is a simple "HelloWorld" program

        deputa("Uwa Aloo")